goepp/goepp.github.io/index.md

 ## Teaching

-I was a tutorial assistant at the Faculty of Pharmacy of the Paris Descartes University.
-I teach R programming, fundamental algebra and analysis, and introduction to probability and statistics.
+From 2016 to 2019, I was a tutorial assistant at the Faculty of Pharmacy of the Paris Descartes University.
+I taught R programming, fundamental algebra and analysis, and introduction to probability and statistics.

+## Contact

+Office 315
+Mines ParisTech
+60, boulevard Saint-Michel
+first.last'at'mines'dash'paristech.fr

 ## Misc